-MINNESOTA AGRICULTURAL WATER QUALITY CERTIFICATION PROGRAM \$6 million for FY 20-21 The Minnesota Agricultural Water Quality Certification Program (MAWQCP) is a first of its kind, voluntary program.
-It supports the implementation of conservation practices on a field by field, whole farm basis.
+MINNESOTA AGRICULTURAL WATER QUALITY CERTIFICATION PROGRAM \$5 million for FY 18-19 The Minnesota Agricultural Water Quality Certification Program (MAWQCP) is a first of its kind, voluntary program that supports the implementation of conservation practices on a field by field, whole farm basis.
 Through its innovative and nationally recognized process of identifying and mitigating agricultural risks to water quality, the MAWQCP delivers on-farm conservation that helps protect and restore Minnesota's lakes, rivers, streams, and groundwater.
-The MAWQCP is a national demonstration project that is operated as a federal-state partnership between the State of Minnesota, the United States Department of Agriculture, and Minnesota's 88 soil and water conservation districts.
-The certification program has also partnered with industry leaders, including Land O'Lakes Inc. and Hormel, to promote the program and enroll additional acreage.
+The MAWQCP is a national demonstration project that is operated as a federal-state partnership between the State of Minnesota, the United States Department of Agriculture, and Minnesota's 91 soil and water conservation districts.
+The certification program has also partnered with industry leaders, including Land O'Lakes Inc. and GNP Company, to promote the program and enroll additional acreage.
 Farmers and landowners who treat all risks to water quality on their operation are certified and are deemed to be in compliance with any new water quality laws or rules for ten years.
 Certification gives farmers and the public greater certainty about regulatory standards and assures the public Minnesota's farmers are doing their part to protect water quality.
-In three years of statewide operation, the MAWQCP is averaging more than 215 farm certifications per year, treating more than 430,000 acres, and keeping tens of millions of pounds of soil and nutrient runoff from entering Minnesota's waters annually.
-NITRATE IN GROUNDWATER \$5.170 million for FY 20-21 Nitrate-nitrogen is one of the contaminants of greatest concern for groundwater in Minnesota.
+In two years of statewide operation, the MAWQCP is averaging more than 190 farm certifications per year, treating more than 110,000 acres, and keeping tens of millions of pounds of soil and nutrient runoff from entering Minnesota's waters annually.
+NITRATE IN GROUNDWATER \$4.171 million for FY 18-19 Nitrate-nitrogen is one of the contaminants of greatest concern for groundwater in Minnesota.
 In some vulnerable areas of the state a significant percentage of private wells have nitrate levels which exceed the drinking water health risk limit.
 The Minnesota Department of Agriculture (MDA) has developed the Nitrogen Fertilizer Management Plan which outlines a process to prevent or minimize the impact of nitrogen fertilizer on groundwater.
 The MDA works with local partners to monitor groundwater, implement prevention strategies, respond in areas with elevated nitrate in groundwater and provide education on nitrogen fertilizer best management practices (BMPs).
 Primary partners include counties, soil and water conservation districts, agri-businesses, University of Minnesota researchers, and individual farmers.
-The MDA's groundwater and drinking water projects include: - Working with local farmers in vulnerable areas and Drinking Water Supply Management Areas around public wells to prevent or minimize groundwater contamination - Regional efforts with the University of Minnesota Extension and local governments to promote BMPs in vulnerable areas - Private well testing for nitrate in vulnerable townships - Demonstration sites validating nitrogen fertilizer recommendations and water quality impacts under irrigated agriculture - Nutrient management surveys to evaluate on-farm adoption of BMPs
+The MDA's groundwater and drinking water projects include:

+- Working with local farmers in vulnerable areas to prevent or minimize groundwater contamination - Regional efforts with the University of Minnesota Extension and local governments to promote BMPs in vulnerable areas - Private well monitoring networks (regional assessments) and accelerated private well testing for nitrate in vulnerable townships - Demonstration sites validating nitrogen fertilizer recommendations and water quality impacts under irrigated agriculture - Nutrient management surveys to evaluate on-farm adoption of BMPs